MIT-LCP/mimic-website/content/en/docs/IV/modules/icu/icustays.md

 # Important considerations

 * `stay_id` is a *generated* identifier that is *not* based on any raw data identifier.
 The hospital and ICU databases are not intrinsically linked and so do not have any concept of an ICU encounter identifier.
 * The ICUSTAYS table is derived from the TRANSFERS table.
-Specifically, it excludes rows in TRANSFERS where the ward is not an ICU.
+  * Rows from the TRANSFERS table are excluded where the ward is not an ICU.
-* Multiple consecutive icu stay entries from TRANSFERS are merged into a single entry in ICUSTAYS.
-* Heart rate measurements are used to determine if an icu stay is valid.
-If the heart rate measurement for an icu stay in TRANSFERS is not available, the icu stay will not be included in ICUSTAYS (~5%).
+  * Rows from the TRANSFERS table are excluded where no heart rate measurements were recorded in the ICU system.
+Since some records in the TRANSFERS table are for administrative records only.
+  * Consecutive ICU unit stays in the TRANSFERS table are counted as one ICU stay.

 # Table columns